-^{iv} Permission from ASAM may be required (at no cost to public entities) if ASAM trademarked name(s) are referenced, as well as a disclaimer clarifying lack of endorsement by, or affiliation with, ASAM.
+^vPermission from ASAM may be required (at no cost to public entities) if ASAM trademarked name(s) are referenced in public marketing, as well as a disclaimer clarifying lack of endorsement by, or affiliation with, ASAM.

 States can use a variety of vehicles to implement the pathways in this strategy, ranging from legislation to SUD treatment program certification and licensure regulations, Medicaid policies, and grant funding.